 Actually, the Kubernetes maintainers explained that they are deprecating Docker as a container runtime after v1.20.
 What does this mean?
 Well, Docker has become synonymous with container runtime.
 If anyone talks about container images, container registry, or even container runtime, they simply think about Docker.
 Kubernetes wants to change that norm.

 Docker was actually introduced before Kubernetes to popularize the Linux container pattern as a whole.
 This means Docker is not the only container runtime around, there are others like rkt, containerd, and lxd.
-If you don’t know, a container runtime is software that executes containers and manages container images on a node.
+If you don’t know, a container runtime is a software that executes containers and manages container images on a node.
 Docker is very popular and the most common container runtime used in production Kubernetes environments.

 To summarize this, I came across an incredible tweet by Kelsey Hightower, Staff Developer Advocate, Google Cloud Platform at Google.